Monte Ne: The Pyramid

-Failure
+Presidential nominating convention

 As Harvey's interests shifted to the Pyramid, Monte Ne's resort days effectively ended and the number of visitors slowly dwindled.
-Activities and events at Monte Ne continued, supported by locals who still visited in large numbers.
-Harvey sold the Hotel Monte Ne.
-The hotel went through several name changes and owners, becoming the White Hotel circa 1912, the Randola Inn in 1918, the Hotel Frances in 1925, and in 1930 the Sleepy Valley Hotel.
-Monte Ne's larger hotels continued to be active after they, along with the dance pavilion and Elixir Spring, were foreclosed and sold at public auction.
-From 1927 to 1932, Missouri Row and Oklahoma Row (often called the Club House Hotels at this point) were home to the Ozark Industrial College and School of Theology, a nonsectarian school run by Dan W. Evans.
-The hotels housed pupils—Missouri Row for boys, Oklahoma Row for girls—and Oklahoma Row also provided classroom and dining spaces.
-Evans and his family lived in the tower.
-The dance pavilion was enclosed and served as the school chapel.
-In May 1932, following a mortgage foreclosure against the school, school officials were evicted and the property was sold.

-After he announced the building of the Pyramid, at age 69, Harvey began suffering a series of serious health problems, but continued to work tirelessly.
-In 1926, blood poisoning in his foot put him in a coma that lasted several days resulting in surgery, and three months of recuperation.
-In 1929 he and Anna were finally divorced.
-Three days later Harvey married his long-time personal secretary May Leake.
-In 1930, he came down with double pneumonia.
-He was also going blind and needed younger people to read his letters and the newspaper to him.
+Harvey sold the Hotel Monte Ne around 1912, and in 1927 both the Missouri and Oklahoma Rows were foreclosed and sold.

 Harvey returned to politics after the 1929 stock market crash and the beginning of the Great Depression.
 He decided to run for the presidency.
 He formed the Liberty Party and held their national convention at Monte Ne.
 It was the only presidential convention ever held in Arkansas.
 Harvey prepared with railroad excursion rates, media facilities, upgraded roads, and food concessions, anticipating 10,000 delegates.
 He tented the amphitheater, set up seating, and installed an amplifier system to reach the thousands to be seated outside.
-Delegates were only eligible to attend if they certified they had read and agreed with the principles of Harvey's newest book The Book, which dealt with the harmful effects of usury by the government.
+Delegates were only eligible to attend if they certified they had read and agreed with the principles of Harvey's newest book, The Book, which dealt with the harmful effects of usury by the government.
 In the end only 786 delegates attended, and Harvey was the only candidate the delegates could agree on.
-They nominated Andrae Nordskog of Los Angeles for vice president.
-The Liberty Party ended up merging with the Jobless Party, and Harvey ran for president as an independent; however, he is usually incorrectly credited as being their candidate in that election.
-Regardless, Franklin Delano Roosevelt won the 1932 presidential election, and Harvey only drew 800 votes.
+Franklin Delano Roosevelt won the 1932 presidential election, and Harvey only drew 53,000 votes nationwide, and only two votes in his home county.